Jalez/react-state-history/README.md

 - **Flexible Hooks:**
   - `useHistoryState`: A simple hook, similar to `useState`, that automatically handles state and command creation for basic scenarios.
   - `useTrackableState`: A lower-level hook to integrate with existing state management solutions, requiring manual tracking of previous values.
+  - `useLatestState`: A specialized hook for retrieving the latest state from history, perfect for third-party library integrations.
 - **StateChange Registry:** Enables defining serializable command types for persistence.
 - **Persistence:** Optionally persists undo/redo history to `localStorage`.
 - **Composite Commands:** Group multiple actions into a single undoable/redoable step.